strangeup/Quantum-Chaology/README.md

 #February 7

-After inital attempts to install [Pyublas](http://mathema.tician.de/software/pyublas/) failed (using both apt-get and the make file) on the version of [xubuntu] (http://cdimage.ubuntu.com/ubuntu-core/releases/14.04/release/) I had installed due to an undetermined bug, a fresh install of the [latest xubuntu] (http://releases.ubuntu.com/14.10/) was performed.
+After initial attempts to install [Pyublas](http://mathema.tician.de/software/pyublas/) failed (using both apt-get and the make file) on the version of [xubuntu] (http://cdimage.ubuntu.com/ubuntu-core/releases/14.04/release/) I had installed due to an undetermined bug, a fresh install of the [latest xubuntu] (http://releases.ubuntu.com/14.10/) was performed.

-[LAPACK](http://www.netlib.org/lapack/), [BLAS](http://www.netlib.org/blas/), [BOOST](http://www.boost.org/doc/libs/1_57_0/more/getting_started/unix-variants.html) and [ARPACK-ng](http://forge.scilab.org/index.php/p/arpack-ng/ ) were installed and set-up (with [bindings](https://svn.boost.org/svn/boost/sandbox/numeric_bindings/) for the former) prior to PyUbasExt.
+[LAPACK](http://www.netlib.org/lapack/), [BLAS](http://www.netlib.org/blas/), [BOOST](http://www.boost.org/doc/libs/1_57_0/more/getting_started/unix-variants.html) and [ARPACK-ng](http://forge.scilab.org/index.php/p/arpack-ng/ ) were installed and set-up (with [bindings](https://svn.boost.org/svn/boost/sandbox/numeric_bindings/) for the former) prior to PyUblasExt.

 Then PyUBlasExt was installed, using instructions that can be found [here](https://github.com/strangeup/Quantum-Chaology/blob/master/Inducer-Bindings-Tests/procedure.txt).